For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

 Note: if the proposal distribution is symmetrical, then the probability of proposing a jump from A to B is the same as the probability of proposing a jump from B to A. Therefore, the proposal probabilities drop out of the above equation…

-Amazingly, MCMC at its core is not that difficult to describe or even to implement.
+Surprisingly, MCMC is not that difficult to describe or even to implement (although implementing an efficient MCMC algorithm takes some advanced skills!).
 Let’s look at a simple MCMC algorithm.

 Metropolis-Hastings algorithm